telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-linux.md

 ### Capture System Traffic

 You can set Fiddler Everywhere as a system proxy and capture the HTTPS traffic of all applications that respect the operating system proxy settings.
 However, by default, you can only track non-secure HTTP **system** traffic with Fiddler Everywhere.
-Therefore, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.
+Thus, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.

 1. Start Fiddler Everywhere.